TheOdinProject/curriculum/ruby_on_rails/active_record_basics/active_record_basics.md

 u = User.new(name: "Sven", email: "sven@theodinproject.com")
 ~~~

 If you don't pass a hash, you'll need to manually add the attributes by setting them like with any other Ruby object: `u.name = "Sven"`.
 The second step is to actually save that model instance into the database.
 Until now, it's just been sitting in memory and evaporates if you don't do anything with it.
-To save, simply call `u.save`.
+To save, call `u.save`.
 You can run both steps at once using the `#create` method:

 ~~~bash
 u = User.create(name: "Sven", email: "sven@theodinproject.com")